YinHK-gameDev/unity-learn/audio/Audio Source/README.md

 - Import your audio files into your Unity Project.
 These are now Audio Clips.
 - Go to **GameObject > Create Empty** from the menubar.
 - With the new GameObject selected, select **Component > Audio > Audio Source**.
-- In the Inspector, find the Audio Clip property on the Audio Source Component and assign a clip, either by dragging one from the Project Window or by clicking the small circle icon to the right of the Inspector property, then selecting a clip from the list.
+- In the Inspector, find the Audio Clip property on the **Audio Source Component** and **assign a clip**, either by dragging one from the Project Window or by **clicking the small circle icon** to the right of the Inspector property, then **selecting a clip from the list**.